philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 ## Notes

 - Running examples:
 	- If you sampled the prevalence of deer at my house at 5 to 6am and 4 to 6pm, you'd get a hugely sample-biased result that over-counts.
+You'd be looking at the usual behavior of an open system but at a point in that system's oscillation that is pretty far to one extreme of the system's normal state.
 	- If you sampled the prevalence of birds in my wife's bird sanctuary the moment I open the door to take the trash out, you'd hugely under-count, again due to sampling bias.
+You'd be looking at an open system that's been disturbed by my and sampling right after that disturbance has changed things away from the equilibrium.

 ---